Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

 - Eliminated – Oskar & Gaspar

-That was a little shocking, but these results so far have been tonight on America’s Got Talent 2017.
+Some fans found these results on America’s Got Talent 2017 shocking.
 More results from Tyra:

 - Safe – Kechi